-- Students have a right to be notified of their ability to access Kaua'i CC mental health counseling, health, and advocacy services. - Students and employees have a right to be notified of on- and off-campus support services. - All parties involved in sexual misconduct allegations will receive the information and assistance needed to effectively participate in all proceedings. - Everyone has the right to seek orders of protection, no-contact orders, restraining orders, or similar lawful orders issues by criminal, or civil courts, and may seek the help of Kaua'i CC Campus Public Safety in requesting and/or enforcing such lawful orders.
+- Students have a right to access Kaua'i CC mental health counseling, available campus health services, and advocacy services. - Employees can also be provided information on how to access mental wellness services provided by the University. - Students and employees have a right to be notified of on- and off-campus support services. - All parties involved in sexual misconduct allegations will receive the information and assistance needed to effectively participate in all proceedings. - Everyone has the right to seek orders of protection, no-contact orders, restraining orders, or similar lawful orders issued by criminal, or civil courts, and may seek the help of Kaua'i CC Campus Public Safety in requesting and/or enforcing such lawful orders. - For information on how to obtain a Temporary Restraining Order refer to additional information on page 26, TRO.